 Groundwater was encased by geological changes during past ages with drastically differing climates.
 This “fossil water” is a non-renewable resource with immense potential, similar to fossil fuels, which were also formed under long-gone conditions.

 The government established The Great Man-Made River Project, a massive water management system, to bring this old, isolated water to Libya’s people.
+While residents still need water filters to make this water drinkable (typically with whole-house water filter capabilities similar to a well water filter), this water source still represents a significant upgrade on current standards of drinking water.
 The project, which is expected to cost more than $20 billion, is a network of pipes and reservoirs that transport water from subsurface desert sources to the country’s densely populated coastline region.

 The project began in 1984 and was funded by oil revenue.
 The Great Man-Made River Project is still under construction, but it has already had a significant influence in the many coastal communities that are now served by water from the nation’s ancient reserves.
 The system is meant to transport 6.5 million cubic meters of water each day from 1,300 desert wells.
 Already, a 4,000-kilometer (2,485-mile) pipeline with a 4-meter diameter transports water to Libyan faucets.